diclophis/Age-Of-Discovery/iPhone/AgeOfDiscovery/README.markdown

 # Your Quest

 Your ancestors once enjoyed the luxuries of nobility until disaster reduced them to poverty and obscurity.
-To win Uncharted Waters you must gain fortune and fame through bold adventures, and restore your family name to honor.
+To win Age-Of-Discovery you must gain fortune and fame through bold adventures, and restore your family name to honor.

 ## Earn Gold